(###)

 Overview

-This is a graduate course covering topics on security and privacy techniques for software systems in the web, cloud, mobile, and edge.
+This is a research-oriented graduate course covering topics on security and privacy techniques for software systems in the web, cloud, mobile, and edge.

 Learning objectives: